azure-contrib/azure-scripty/README.md

 ## Multi-command with step callbacks

 An alternative style that is supported is to pass a collection of cmd objects with callbacks.
-Today this is useful for organizing you script into smaller functions.
-In the future this may allow you to do pre-processing and feed data to the next step based on the current result.
+This is useful for performing actions after a step like logging.
+You can do much more in the callback which will be covered in the section on piping under the topic "Custom logic, filters, and transformations"

 ```javascript
 var scripty = require('azure-scripty');